Fixed Departure : 13th to 26th April 2020

 As Leon himself says “of all the expeditions I’ve done, the Masar has been the most instantly inspiring“.

-At this stage we are asking for expressions of interest to join the small group in October 2019 – if you’d like to come along please just complete the booking form to your right.
+If you’d like to come along please just complete the booking form to your right.
+We guarantee you won’t regret it.

 ||Tel Aviv Ben Gurion International Airport, Israel